IgorZavor/Engine/README.md

 # Engine

 Simple service which controlled by xml requests.
+The project includes sqlite database inside.
+The database has 3 tables:
+**Users**:

+**Compmanies**,
+**Logs**
+iThere are the next methods

 DOCKER IMAGE:
 docker pull zavordocker/engine

-HOW TO RUN:
+FAST IMPLEMENTATION:
 docker run -it -p 43111:80 zavordocker/engine

 HOW TO USE:
-Open
+PostMan:

+Swagger: